cotinijuanpablo/memoapp/README.md

-Archetype for the application
+Stack of the application
-Using React, Axios, Express and MongoDB.
+React, Axios, Express and MongoDB.

 //TODO